 I really like two for one recipes, where you can make one thing, and either have sauce leftover like with the Butter Chicken or Korma Chicken, or this recipe, that allows you to make Green Chutney that you use as a condiment but then you use the same chutney to make flavorful and quick steamed fish.

 This is a classic Parsi dish, an often served at weddings.
 But it’s so easy to make, you definitely should not wait until a wedding to make it.

 So to make this dish, first make the green chutney, and then get ready to make this simple meal.
 You slather the fish on both sides with the green chutney, you wrap it in parchment paper which then gets wrapped in foil.
 I’m sure you can skip the parchment paper and just wrap in foil if you’re not concerned about the foil touching your food.
 All you need is a “packet” that let’s your food steam.

-- 1 pounds tilapia filets (or use other firm, white, mild fish, probably 2 large filets)
+- 1 pound tilapia filets (or use other firm, white, mild fish, probably 2 large filets)

-- 1/2 c Green chutney made from the recipe linked above
+- 1/2 cup green chutney, made from the recipe linked above

-Place 1.5 c of water in your Instant Pot, put in a trivet that will raise the fish above the water, place the filets on the trivet, and pressure cook at LOW pressure for 2 mins, using quick pressure release once done.
+Place 1.5 cup of water in your Instant Pot, put in a trivet that will raise the fish above the water, place the filets on the trivet, and pressure cook at LOW pressure for 2 minutes, using quick pressure release once done.

 - Carefully unfold one packet, being careful of the steam, to check fish for doneness. if not quite done, either cook for another minute or close the lid let it steam with the cooker turned off, using residual heat to finish cooking.